-This topic of SEO or search engine optimisation is a HUGE topic and can take much of your time as a start up business.
-You should think of out sourcing this so you can concentrate on the other tasks involved with launching a photo restoration business.
+This topic of SEO or search engine optimisation is a HUGE topic and can take much of your time as a start-up business.
+You should think of outsourcing this so you can concentrate on the other tasks involved with launching a photo restoration business.
 I designed mine myself and learned the long hard way that it wasn’t right for the engines but over time it evolved to abide by the web design rules and favour the search engines.
-Getting noticed on the web for the right reasons and will hopefully help you be seen above the 122,000,000 (one hundred and twenty two million) results when you type “photo restoration” into Google.com
+Getting noticed on the web for the right reasons and will hopefully help you be seen above the 276,000,000 (two hundred and seventy-six million) results when you type “photo restoration” into Google.com

-Making sure you get online reviews is a another good idea, to get them though your work has to be good and then people are going to want to say something nice about you.
+Making sure you get online reviews is another good idea, to get them through your work has to be good and then people are going to want to say something nice about you.
 The more you get the more people will find you!
-Dont fake these, even this can be spotted in today’s ever increasing technological age.
-Don’t steal others work either and pass it off as yours, the amount of cross referencing that gets done by us vigilant restorers and search tools, you will get found out.
+Don’t fake these, even this can be spotted in today’s ever-increasing technological age.
+Don’t steal others work either and pass it off as yours, the amount of cross-referencing that gets done by us vigilant restorers and search tools, you will get found out.

-Be prepared to have you hard work copied, plagiarized and stolen.
-I have filed many copyright claims, this process takes up lots of time and if you don’t want your hard work to be down graded in the search engines by Google, because someone else has copied it, then file those claims.
-This is most unfair part of the web.
+Be prepared to have your hard work copied, plagiarized and stolen.
+I have filed many copyright claims, this process takes up lots of time and if you don’t want your hard work to be downgraded in the search engines by Google because someone else has copied it, then file those claims.
+This is the most unfair part of the web.
 Your site will be penalized for producing duplicate content even though someone else did it.
 You may even have to sue for loss of earnings.

 Invest in some hardware.
 Digital files and digital cameras and images are getting forever bigger.
 Buy a machine with at least 16GB RAM but go for 32GB and you should be future proof for a while.
-Never think you’ll need 32GB or RAM, think again.
-There will come a time when a client want a big file restored, your machine wont handle it without the RAM.
-You’ll then be restoring slowly if it all and the job will end up costing you more than you have been paid.
+Never think you’ll need 32GB of RAM, think again.
+There will come a time when a client wants a big file restored, your machine won’t handle it without the RAM.
+You’ll then be restoring slowly if at all and the job will end up costing you more than you have been paid.
 Get a scanner, not an all in one printer scanner copier, you may as well just redraw the photo instead of scanning it, these produce truly terrible results.
 Get a dedicated scanner and a good one.
 You cant produce good results without it.
-TOP TIP get a Graphics Tablet, after purchasing mine and two days of practice my productivity went through the roof and i was able to take on much more work.
+TOP TIP get a Graphics Tablet, after purchasing mine and two days of practice my productivity went through the roof and I was able to take on much more work.